pankaj-pp/dd-sdk-reactnative/CONTRIBUTING.md

 yarn install
 ```

+### Project structure overview

+Repository contains 2 main projects:

+* SDK project, which consists of 3 workspaces: `react-native-sdk`, `react-native-sdk-react-navigation`, `react-native-sdk-react-native-navigation`
+* Sample app project (in the `example` folder)

+Sample app project exists as dedicated project, because React Native tooling (`Metro` bundler specifically) [doesn't support symbolic links](https://github.com/facebook/metro/issues/1) which is utilized by the [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to have a single places for hosting `node_modules`.
+On the other hand, having symbolic links for SDK modules works fine, because it doesn't use React Native build tooling for running tests and linting.

+Workspaces are managed with [Lerna](https://github.com/lerna/lerna).

 ### Native Module development

 By default, the iOS and Android source files are automatically generated based on the [dd-mobile-bridge](https://github.com/DataDog/dd-mobile-bridge) repository.